BerryDash/happybob-bdc/README.md

 # Berry Dash Custom

-Berry dash Custom is a simple Strategy/Casual game where you catch berries to get a high sccore, customizable icons, and more!
+Berry dash Custom is a simple Strategy/Casual game where you catch berries to get a high score, customizable icons, and more!